Revealing Neutrino Mass Ordering at CEPC and FCC-ee: Abstract

 \section{Abstract}

-The neutrino masses ordering remains one of the most important open questions in neutrino physics.
-While upcoming oscillation experiments aim to resolve this problem at low energies, complementary approaches are highly desirable.
-In this Letter, we show that the neutrino mass ordering can be probed at high-energy colliders through the lepton-flavor structure of heavy neutral lepton (HNL) interactions.
-In the minimal Type-I seesaw scenario with two nearly degenerate HNLs, the heavy--light neutrino mixings are strongly correlated with the light-neutrino mass spectrum, leading to distinct flavor patterns for the normal and inverted hierarchies.
-We demonstrate that future $Z$ factories, such as CEPC and FCC-ee, can probe the neutrino mass ordering for total HNL mixings as small as $U_{\rm tot}^2 \gtrsim 4 \times 10^{-9}$, and discriminate between the two hierarchies for $U_{\rm tot}^2 \gtrsim 10^{-6}$.
-Our results establish collider searches for HNLs as a powerful and complementary probe of the neutrino mass ordering.
+The ordering of neutrino masses remains a key unknown in particle physics and cosmology.
+While upcoming oscillation experiments are expected to determine the mass ordering at low energies, it is important to explore complementary probes that access the underlying mechanism of neutrino mass generation.
+In this work, we show that future high-energy electron–positron colliders can provide sensitivity to the neutrino mass ordering through the lepton-flavor structure of heavy neutral lepton (HNL) interactions.
+In the minimal Type-I seesaw scenario with two nearly degenerate HNLs, the flavor composition of the heavy–light neutrino mixings is strongly correlated with the light-neutrino mass spectrum, leading to distinct collider signatures for normal and inverted mass orderings.
+We demonstrate that future $Z$ factories such as CEPC and FCC-ee can probe these flavor patterns over a wide region of parameter space, establishing collider searches for HNLs as a complementary approach to neutrino mass ordering studies.

 {$\begin{gathered} \end{gathered}$\,CPTNP-2026-002} \baselineskip=15pt {\bf \textit{Introduction}} Neutrino oscillation experiments~\cite{PDG} allow two possible neutrino mass orderings: the \textbf{normal hierarchy (NH)}, $m_3 > m_2 > m_1$, and the \textbf{inverted hierarchy (IH)}, $m_2 > m_1 > m_3$, with neutrino masses below the eV scale.
 Determining the true neutrino mass ordering is a central open question in particle physics, with profound implications for the origin of neutrino mass, neutrinoless double beta decay, and the matter--antimatter asymmetry of the Universe.
 While upcoming experiments such as JUNO~\cite{JUNO:2015sjr}, DUNE~\cite{DUNE:2020lwj}, and Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} aim to resolve this question through precision measurements of neutrino oscillations at low energies, complementary probes from other frontiers are equally essential.